matrix-org/synapse/docs/admin_api/rooms.md

 ## Status of deleting rooms

 It is possible to query the status of the background task for deleting rooms.
-The status can be queried up to 24 hours after completion of the task or a restart of Synapse.
+The status can be queried up to 24 hours after completion of the task, or until Synapse is restarted (whichever happens first).

 The API is: